sportscotland General Privacy Notice

 • To book accommodation, book individuals onto training courses, and book individuals onto events;

-• To pass nutritional information on to our catering providers in order for them to ensure dietary requirements are catered for.
-This includes third party away course accommodation providers;
+• To share nutritional information on to our catering providers in order for them to ensure dietary requirements are catered for.
+This includes third party course accommodation providers;

 • To process any accessibility information provided if relevant in order to ensure adequate facilities are provided for individuals;